Do You Remember When We Were Storm Chasers?

 I think I belong underwater.

-At least a part of me does.
+Or at least a part of me does.

 Sometimes, I feel as though I am gasping for air;